IBM/maximo-labs/MkDocs/apm_8.8/docs/matrix.md

 ## Introduction

-This lab is intended to demonstrate the Matrix view capability in HPU which is another view besides the existing Grid view, Map view, Charts View.
+This lab is intended to demonstrate the Matrix view capability in HPU which is another view added in MAS v8.8 to the existing Grid view, Map view, Charts View.
 It allows Reliability engineer to esaily idenfity the high risk assets from a matrix distribution view and take actions based on the distributions.
 Reliability engineer can also easily config the different matrix versions, like to change the default version, disable version, change the matrix cells' color(category) etc.